DK Havenergi

 Havne

-The takeover marks new times, says the port's board chairman in a press release.
+The takeover marks new times, says the port's chairman in a press release.

-- With Ensted, we are taking a seven-mile step into the future, because we are now among the modern ports that have a mix of traditional port activities and completely new sustainable activities, says Erwin Andresen, chairman of the board of Aabenraa Havn.
+- With Ensted, we are taking a seven-mile step into the future, because we are now among the modern ports that have a mix of traditional port activities and completely new sustainable activities, says Erwin Andresen, chairman of the board of directors of Aabenraa Port.

-Aabenraa Havn is the only remaining commercial port in Southern Jutland, and has until now been characterized by traditional port operations, where the primary focus is on goods over the quay, i.e. pilotage and loading of goods.
+The Port of Aabenraa is the only remaining commercial port in Southern Jutland, and has until now been characterized by traditional port operations, where the primary focus is on goods over the quay, i.e. unloading and loading of goods.

-But with the annexation of Ensted Havn, Aabenraa Havn enters new times.
-Eg. the industrial gas company Linde Gas plans to build a large Power-to-X facility at the port.
+But with the annexation of Ensted Port, the Port of Aabenraa is embarking on new times.
+For example, the industrial gas company Linde Gas plans to build a large Power-to-X plant at the port.

-Aabenraa Harbour's owner, Aabenraa Municipality, has a vision for the harbour, which entails that the harbor must create 300 new jobs via development over the next five to ten years.
+The owner of Aabenraa Port, Aabenraa Municipality, has a vision for the port that implies that the port will create 300 new jobs through development in the next five to ten years.

 amp